Meigyoku-Thmn/ThMouseX/README.md

 This project can be compiled via Visual Studio, or just Visual Studio Build Tools:
 * [Visual Studio](https://visualstudio.microsoft.com/), select "Desktop development with C++" during installation.
 * [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools), select "Visual C++ build tools" during installation.
-Remember to compile in 32-bit mode, and put cursor.png, ThDxHook.dll, DX8Hook.dll, ThMouse.exe, ThMouse.ini in the same folder.
+Remember to compile in 32-bit mode, and put cursor.png, ThDxHook.dll, DX8Hook.dll, ThMouseX.exe, ThMouseX.ini in the same folder.

-### How to use ThMouse?
+### How to use ThMouseX?
-1. Run ThMouse.exe before entering a game.
+1. Run ThMouseX.exe before entering a game.
 2. Enable the option to select resolutions first when lauching the game (if the game doesn't show a dialog initially, the cursor cannot show up).
 3. If the game is supported, a cursor will show upon entering the game.

 ### How to control?
 * The character will move towards where the cursor points.
-Please note that it will NOT move immidiately with the cursor, because ThMouse doesn't change the moving speed.
+Please note that it will NOT move immidiately with the cursor, because ThMouseX doesn't change the moving speed.
 * You still have to use left hand to focus and shoot.
 * Left click can initiate bomb.
 * Right click can turn off mouse control temporally.